Heat stroke and heat exhaustion can be extremely dangerous . Knowing what heat stroke symptoms to look for can actually save a life!

 - Spraying water over the person often helps the cool down process.

-- Drink a litre of water, to which a half a teaspoon of salt has been added.
+- Drink a liter of water, to which a half a teaspoon of salt has been added.

 - Massage the affected area with the following: